Education Standards Board

 - facilitating open and professional engagement between local schools, academies and sponsors, and with local government and the agencies of national government.

-The purpose of the Education Standards Board procedures [PDF, 1Mb] is to ensure the local authority operates a consistent approach to all schools with regard to monitoring, challenge, support and intervention in schools causing concern and reporting to the Education Standards Board.
+The purpose of the Education Standards Board Operating Procedures [PDF, 1Mb is to ensure the local authority operates a consistent approach to all schools with regard to monitoring, challenge, support and intervention in schools causing concern and reporting to the Education Standards Board.
 It is also to provide clear, transparent and timely processes and to communicate these processes to all stakeholders.